Financial planning tools and services to put you on the path to the future you want

 Get to know the people behind the company and the mission behind the work

 In some cases a year can make a huge difference.
 Think back to 2019.
 It was certainly different than 2020 (to say the least).
 But sometimes years go by and not all that much has changed.
-Knowing when to retire is a huge decision.
+Deciding when to retire is a huge commitment.
 It can be easy to put it off a year and then again another year.

 Do those years really make a difference in the grand scheme of things?
 The answer largely depends on your perspective, but the answer is yes.
 Our choices about when to retire — even waiting just a year — impact both our financial as well as our emotional well being.